YUGESHKARAN/Mentor-Consulting-Crew/README.md

 - Edit `agent.yaml` to specify agent goals, roles, and LLMs.

-- Follow the instructions in the [Crew AI documentation](https://github.com/crewAI/crewAI) or your integration script.
+- Follow the instructions in the [Crew AI documentation](https://github.com/crewAI/crewAI) to more details about tools, agents, crew structure and integration.

 ---